Wendi Richter

-Victoria "Wendi" Richter (born September 8, 1960) is an American retired professional wrestler.
+Victoria "Wendi" Richter (born September 8, 1960) is an American occupational therapist and former professional wrestler.
 She began her professional wrestling career in companies such as the National Wrestling Alliance, where she teamed with Joyce Grable, with whom she held the NWA Women's World Tag Team Championship twice.
 In the 1980s, she joined the World Wrestling Federation (WWF).
 She held the WWF Women's Championship twice and feuded with The Fabulous Moolah over the title.
 She was also involved in a storyline with singer Cyndi Lauper called the "Rock 'n' Wrestling Connection".
 Richter, however, left the WWF after losing the championship in controversial fashion.
 She then worked in the World Wrestling Council and American Wrestling Association, where she held both companies' women's titles.

 Professional wrestling career

-Training (1979–1983)
+Early career (1979–1983)

 Wendi Richter was trained at The Fabulous Moolah's Lillian Ellison School of Professional Wrestling by Leilani Kai, Judy Martin and Joyce Grable and made her professional debut in 1979.
 In early 1982, Richter tag teamed with Moolah against Velvet McIntyre and Princess Victoria for three matches for the World Wide Wrestling Federation.
 Richter was later paired with Joyce Grable, with whom she also trained for six weeks, to form a tag team called The Texas Cowgirls.
 In late 1982, they wrestled in a series of matches in Canada's Stampede Wrestling against Velvet McIntyre and Judy Martin.
 She continued her feud with McIntyre in Bill Watts' Mid-South Wrestling Association, where she was defeated twice.
 While in Mid-South Wrestling Association she was a friend of Jim Cornette who made her an honorary member of the Midnight Express.
 Richter and Grable continued their rivalry with McIntyre and Martin into April 1983 in Verne Gagne's American Wrestling Association.
 In May, the team reformed in Stampede Wrestling in matches against McIntyre and Penny Mitchell.
 The team also won the NWA Women's World Tag Team Championship twice.